Criminal Sexual Conduct:

 Mondays (4 weeks) starting November 6, 2017 at 7:00 pm on WMXP-LP 95.5 FM (Greenville, SC)

-Survivor Healing Journeys features Donna Jenson, activist, and author of Healing My Life from Incest to Joy; Bill Murray, founder of the National Association of Adult Survivors of Child Abuse; Sarah Hodges, Owner of Innerform, Inc. and founder of the Beautiful Shame Campaign; and Rachel Thompson, owner of BadRedHead Media and author of Broken Places and Broken Pieces.
+Survivor Healing Journeys features Donna Jenson, activist, author of Healing My Life from Incest to Joy and found of Time to Tell; Bill Murray, founder of the National Association of Adult Survivors of Child Abuse; Sarah Hodges, Owner of Hodges Coaching LLC and founder of the Beautiful Shame Campaign; and Rachel Thompson, owner of BadRedHead Media and author of Broken Places and Broken Pieces.

 Changing our Language and Culture features Attorney Rebecca O’Connor, Vice President of Public Policy at RAINN; Sunshine O’Connor, survivor and author of books in the Damsel in Defense line; and Ebony Tucker, JD, Advocacy Director at the National Alliance to End Sexual Violence.